 But with that being said, users who are new to WordPress face a fundamental confusion – Free vs Premium WordPress Theme, which to choose?

 Now, it is needless to point out that premium themes feature more advanced functionalities and customization control in contrast to their free counterparts.
 So the real question is – do I need the extra “advanced” features delivered by a premium theme, or can I make do with a free one?

 And the answer is a big, ambiguous – “it depends.”
 Everyone has different requirements so some might find premium themes a necessity while others can be more resourceful with free options.

 And so, for the purpose of this read, we will be going over the Pros and Cons of Free vs Premium WordPress Theme.
 This will help you understand the advantages as well as the disadvantages of both sides, and allow you to make a more informed decision.

 A] Free WordPress Themes

-Do note, that even in case of WordPress, some shady websites tend to pirate premium themes and provide them for “free,” occasionally paired with malicious codes.
-Also, know as ‘Nulled WordPress themes,’ we don’t endorse their use and suggest you avoid them at all costs.
+Do note, that even in the case of WordPress, some shady websites tend to pirate premium themes and provide them for “free,” occasionally paired with malicious codes.
+Also, known as ‘Nulled WordPress themes,’ we don’t endorse their use and suggest you avoid them at all costs.